 As a result, millions of dollars are spent unnecessarily, year after year.
 This waste also corresponds to inefficiency and a larger ecological footprint.
 At Fortune 500 companies all over the world, we’re turning leaders into heroes in their organizations by helping them to reveal their current state and best path forward, and then delivering the best solution.
 The result—the destination—is a print environment that is more secure and efficient, more convenient for employees, and significantly more cost-effective and sustainable.
 You’ll also have a user base that is more mindful of their printing behavior.

 Here’s a straightforward question: Have you ever benchmarked your printing habits and hardware against industry best practices?
 Your baseline data is your starting point, and with the proper benchmarks to guide you, your destination is clear.
-Best of all, you can begin today, risk-free.
+Best of all, you can start today, risk-free.